bigshans/Xanmod-CaCule-UKSM/README.md

 # Anbox Support
 Set ENABLE_ANBOX to y to add kernel support for anbox.
-The default is off.

 # Sorry for my mistake, I lost my AUR key, so if you guys like this Kernel, you could using PKGBUILD here #